EMERGENCY TRAUMA & SURGICAL

 We are offering the opportunity to join rotational placements in the following:

-You will be attached to a busy hospital that caters to the wider community and work within specific departments that receive patients presenting with surgical or trauma issues.
-You will learn how the team manages their patients with many challenges including being under staffed, having lack of specialised equipment and resources.
+You will be attached to a large hospital that caters to the wider community and work within specific departments that receive patients presenting with surgical or urgent medical issues.
+You will learn how the team manages their patients with many socio-economic challenges including being under staffed, having lack of specialised equipment and resources.

 You will be orientated, supported and fully supervised and work with hardworking, passionate and caring teams.